The liquidity of businesses and enterprises are being affected by the outbreak of the Covid-19-disease and measures implemented to combat it.

 2. Must suffer from an acute liquidity shortfall

 This shortfall must be a result of the Covid-19-outbreak.
-This requirement is satisfied if the finance institution considers it probable that i) the company would otherwise not have had access to loans from finance institutions to cover expenses and investments necessary in order to secure further operations during the term of the loan, and ii) the main reason for the liquidity shortage is directly or indirectly linked to the Covid-19-outbreak.
+This requirement is satisfied if the financing institution considers it probable that i) the company (at a consolidated level) would otherwise not have had access to loans from financing institutions to cover expenses and investments necessary in order to secure further operations during the term of the loan, and ii) the main reason for the liquidity shortage is directly or indirectly linked to the Covid-19-outbreak.

 Note that the preparatory works do not consider dividend distributions compatible with an acute liquidity shortage, and companies are expected to refrain from dividend distributions to the extent possible.